The First Teaser For Mindy Kaling's

 "You're a little old and a little white," she bluntly replies.

-John Lithgow, John Early, Hugh Dancy, Reid Scott, and Paul Walter Hauser also co-star in the film, which hits theaters June 7.
+John Lithgow, John Early, Hugh Dancy, Reid Scott, and Paul Walter Hauser also co-star in the film, which hits theatres June 7.
 Watch the full teaser below:

 .